Arthur S. Champeny: Korea

-Champeny's command of the Regiment was brief and controversial.
-The day after taking command, Champeny reportedly told members of the Regiment's 3rd battalion that his experience during World War II showed that "coloreds did not make good combat soldiers" and had a "reputation for running".
-Champeny later defended his comments as an attempt to stir the unit's pride and the historical evidence is mixed as to its impact.
-Champeny's defense of his actions did not convince many of the Regiment's black troops.
+Champeny's command of the regiment was brief and controversial.
+The day after taking command, Champeny reportedly told members of the regiment's 3rd Battalion that his experience during World War II showed that "coloreds did not make good combat soldiers" and had a "reputation for running".
+Champeny later defended his comments as an attempt to stir the unit's pride, and the historical evidence is mixed as to its impact.
+Champeny's defense of his actions did not convince many of the regiment's black troops.
 "I found Colonel Champeny biased, gutless and totally inefficient."

-He was awarded his third Distinguished Service Cross and a fifth Purple Heart for military operations near Haman in Korea, serving as Commander of 24th Infantry Regiment, 25th Infantry Division.
+He was awarded his third Distinguished Service Cross and a fifth Purple Heart for military operations near Haman in Korea, serving as commander of the 24th Infantry Regiment, 25th Infantry Division.
 The citation reads:

 The President of the United States takes pleasure in presenting a Second Bronze Oak Leaf Cluster in lieu of a Third Award of the Distinguished Service Cross to Arthur S. Champeny (0-8264), Colonel (Infantry), U.S. Army, for extraordinary heroism in connection with military operations against an armed enemy of the United Nations while serving as Commanding Officer, 24th Infantry Regiment, 25th Infantry Division.
 Colonel Champeny distinguished himself by extraordinary heroism in action against enemy aggressor forces near Haman, Korea, on 5 September 1950.
 Colonel Champeny came under direct attack by a numerically superior enemy force which had broken through the Regimental Sector.
 Confusion developed throughout the area and in the burning village where the Regimental Command Post was located.
 Small enemy groups had infiltrated the village.
 Colonel Champeny calmly directed and supervised the withdrawal of his depleted Regiment and the Regimental Command Post.
 When the new Regimental Command Post had been established, Colonel Champeny returned to reorganize battered elements of the Regiment.
 He came under fire and was wounded twice.
 Although severely wounded, he gave instructions for organizing the new defensive positions and transmitted the plans to Division Headquarters.
 His military poise and battle courage inspired the regiment to withstand the assault.